cisagov/ScubaGear/Testing/docs/SetupFunctionalTestOrchestratorServicePrincipalAndAssociatedPermissions.md

-### Setup the Functional Test Orchestrator service principal and associated permissions
+# Setup Functional Test Orchestrator service principal

 This section describes how to setup an AAD application in the tenant when you want to run the test orchestrator using a **service principal (non interactive login)**.
 Setup for user interactive login is documented in a separate section.

 Go to Azure AD > App Registrations and click New registration